-Whether tied to the land through tribal alliance, family connections, work or love, each writer’s experience in Come to the Edge is unique and revealing.
+Whether tied to the land through tribal alliance, family connections, work or love, each writer’s experience in Come to the Edge: Arrival and Survival in Del Norte County is unique and revealing.
 There is something familiar about each story, too.
 No matter where you live, these memoirs reveal that place matters.
 We are shaped by the land, even as we rise to shape it ourselves.

 About the Editor – Ruth Rhodes has lived in Del Norte County since 2003 and teaches English at the College of the Redwoods.
 She began writing about local culture through two long-running columns in The Triplicate.
 “The Localvore” focused on Del Norte foodways and “The Accidental Family,” written by her and other family members, chronicled their family’s expansion to include two teen-aged daughters coming out of the foster care system.